Brexit: Britain’s proposed departure from the European Union

 Remainers argue that controls on immigration exist but that the UK has not chosen to use them.
 They also reply that the UK needs immigration because, with an ageing society, it is not generating enough people to do the work needed, that the UK has a skills shortage that is being by immigration, that many migrants are seasonal workers that do work that Britons refuse to do, such as agricultural work, that there is no evidence of either the NHS or the benefits sytem being “overwhelmed” and that immigrants work and are net contributors to the UK tax system.
 In others words, they say, Britain benefits from immigration.

 It is interesting to note that immigration as an issue has recently reduced in salience in the eyes of the voting public.
+In the YouGov tracker of the salience of different political issues, in June 2019 immigration had fallen to fifth place in importance, 23% naming it as one of their top three most important issues, compared with 56% in June 2016, the month of the referendum.
 However, with the threat of Brexit, there has been a big reduction in people coming to the UK from the rest of the EU and many have left.